giang-nguyentbk/my-thesis/README.md

      - Modbus Server: simulate Modbus servers at monitoring outstations.
   2. Azure VPS:
      - OPC UA Client: play a role as OPC UA driver to connect and exchange data with OPC UA server at gateways.
      - Backend Server NodeJS: used to create Socket.IO topics to exchange data between Android/Web apps and VPS.
-Also, it log data to MongoDB database.
+Also, it records data to MongoDB database.
        - (Because of time constraint, building a Web app is tend to server-side-rendering instead of an independent frontend).
      - Wireguard Server.
      - OPC UA Server: simulate OPC UA servers at gateways.